OdiaNLP/odianlp.github.io/docs/mini-projects/mp11/readme.md

 Mentor: [Subhadarshi Panda](https://www.linkedin.com/in/subhadarshi-panda-1ba5091a/)

-The **problem** is to identify abusive social media comments in Indian languages
+The **problem** is to identify abusive social media comments in Indian languages.

 Abuse is widely used in social media comments and it would be useful to detect it to flag it when necessary.